CESARBR/knot-hardware-pcbs/README.md

-##KNoT Hardware PCBs
+# KNoT Hardware PCBs

-These are the open-source hardware PCBs of the KNoT Project.

-###Overview
+Here you'll find all the design and outputs files of the hardware that supports KNoT platform application software.
+Since KNoT is an open-source project, the hardware development also follow the best practices suggested by the open source hardware association (OSHWA).

+## Overview

-KNoT project includes three PCB types:
+KNoT project includes three board types:

-####Starter Board
+1. Starter Boards
+2. Development Boards
+3. Reference Design Boards

+### Starter Boards
 This board offers support for the embedded software development and preliminary hardware evaluation.
 They're build by the integration of existing modules and are composed of microcontroller, radio and power supply circuit.
-This boards help popularization of the KNoT Platform because they are cheaper and easier to distribute to the community.
+This boards help popularization of the KNoT Platform because they are cheaper and easier to assembly and distribute to the community.

-####Development Board
+### Development Board
 This PCB is self contained and has two goals: (i) to serve as a development platform with embedded firmware for prototypes that can be validated on field and (ii) to serve as baseline for specific hardware development for final products, as schematics and layouts can be rapidly customized to attend to specific demands.

-####Reference Design
+### Reference Design
 The Reference Design is composed of hardware, firmware and (eventually) desktop/mobile software.
 They are designed to demonstrate the KNoT platform used in real solutions.
-A Reference Design can be based on a Starter or Development Board adapted to be used in a specific solution.
+A Reference Design can be based on a Starter or Development Board tailored to be used in a specific solution.

-###Available Boards
+## Available Boards

+The KNoT Platform follows the hub-and-spoke architecture thus comprises of end-nodes, simply called Things, a Gateway to relay the Things messages and cloud applications.
+Therefore we have two kinds of boards, the Things which are based on [Arduino Pro Mini](https://www.arduino.cc/en/Guide/ArduinoProMini) and the Gateway which is based on a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).

-####KNoT Gateway Starter Board
+### KNoT Gateway Starter Board

 KNoT Gateway Starter Board consists of a shield board for Raspberry Pi 2 and 3.
 This shield disposes of: